Nkhanal2002/microsoftUIClone/README.md

 ## Microsoft UI Clone-Responsive
-* Created a responsive Microsoft UI clone using HTML and tailwind CSS
+A responsive Microsoft UI clone using HTML and Tailwind CSS